Dominic-C/50012-networks-project/README.md

 ## Handshake Test

 ## Bandwidth Test
 For this test, we used the script `bandwidth_testing/start_download.sh`.
-This script downloads a 10MB file from a litespeed server 10 times with http/3 and 10 times with http/3.
+This script downloads a 10MB file from a litespeed server 10 times with http/3 and 10 times with http/2.
 The script generates log files for each download.

+The script generates the logs for this test in `bandwidth_testing/http2_logs` and `bandwidth_testing/http3_logs` respectively

 We then analyze the log files, conduct our analysis and plot graphs in `bandwidth_testing/bandwidth testing.ipynb`